canonical/finos-legend-gitlab-integrator/README.md

 3. reconfiguring the integrator with the `application-name` config option to create a new application with a different name.
 Note that this does NOT clean up/replace the old app.

+## Charm releases

+This repository is configured to automatically build and publish a new Charm revision after a Pull Request merges.
+For more information, see [here](docs/CharmPublishing.md).

 ## Contributing

 Visit Legend [Contribution Guide](https://github.com/finos/legend/blob/master/CONTRIBUTING.md) to learn how to contribute to Legend.